Jerry Springer: The Opera: Act III

 Jerry arrives in Hell at a charred version of his Earthly TV studio.
 The audience is locked into cracks in its walls.
 Jerry reads cue cards produced by Baby Jane that introduce Satan, who is in charge of the proceedings.
 Satan seeks an apology for his expulsion from Heaven and wants to reunite Heaven and Hell.
 Jerry must faithfully read the cue cards, which introduce Jesus, the next guest, who resembles Montel.
 Jesus and Satan trade accusations.
 Adam and Eve are next; they are reminiscent of Chucky and Shawntel.
 They argue with Jesus, and Eve eventually attacks him.
 Mary, mother of Jesus, who resembles Irene, condemns Jesus.
 Everyone turns against Jerry, who hopes for a miracle.

 God and the angels arrive and ask Jerry to come to Heaven and help God judge Humanity.
 He accepts the offer, but the angels and devils fight over Jerry; and the talk-show host finds himself suspended over a pit of flame.
 Jerry launches into a series of glib homilies asking for his life, but finally gives up and makes an honest statement that resounds with his audience.
 Devils, angels, and everyone sing a hymn of praise to life.

 Back on solid ground, Baby Jane tells Jerry that he must go back to Earth.
 Jerry wakes up in his television studio, having been shot, his life ebbing away as he is cradled in Steve's arms.
 Jerry gives a final speech, and everyone is joined in sorrow.

 Musical numbers

-The musical is mostly sung-through.
-Steve Wilkos has a brief speech, and Jerry Springer speaks his lines.
+The musical is mostly sung-through by the company.
+Jerry Springer is the only speaking role with a brief speech from Steve Wilkos.

 In 2018, Thomas revised the score.
 He added 2 songs to "better highlight the parallels between Jonathan and the Devil", rewrote some of the grooves to be "hipper", and added a song for Springer.
 Thomas also removed some "unnecessarily aggressive" gay slurs.